-Since the first introduction of the first Free Trade Zone in Shanghai, the Chinese government has added a dozen new zones to the list, and have plans to further expand and create new zones.
+Since the introduction of the first Free Trade Zone in Shanghai, the Chinese government has added a dozen more and has plans to further expand and create new zones.

 It’s an important brick of the One Belt One Road (OBOR) initiative, where China plans to develop infrastructure and invest in many countries in Africa, Asia, and Europe.

-In this article, I explain the details you need to know about Free Trade Zones in China, what benefits these bring, why they were created in the first place, and more.
+In this article, I explain everything you need to know about Free Trade Zones in China, what benefits these bring, why they were created in the first place, and more.

-Before we start, it’s important that you have a general understanding of what an FTZ is, and what benefits these zones brings.
+Before we start, you must have a general understanding of what an FTZ is, and what benefits these zones bring.

 Looking back, the first Chinese Free Trade Zone (FTZ) was established in Shanghai in 2013, we’ve seen more popping up since, mainly in 1st and 2nd tier cities along China’s east coast.